Hitakashi/Hitbox-API/oauth.md

 https://redirect_uri?authToken=authToken

+Note: You can add force_auth=true to the URL query to force login again.

 ### Errors

-The hitbox API with redirect to the following URL when there's an error with authorization.
+The hitbox API will redirect to the following URL when there's an error with authorization.
 (EX: User Canceled)

 https://redirect_uri?error=error